top of page

 In the past, major technological shifts occurred approximately once every generation.
 Today, they happen every few months.

 The shelf life of knowledge has shortened dramatically.
-What you learned five years ago may already be outdated.
-Learnertia recognizes this reality and teaches how to stay relevant by continuously evolving and turning learning into a living process rather than a one-time event.
+What we learned five years ago may already be outdated.
+Learnertia recognizes this reality and teaches us how to stay relevant by continuously evolving and turning learning into a living process rather than a one-time event.

 3. Disruption Can Lead to Burnout — Without a System